 7. Check your dockets

 If time allows (and sometimes it doesn’t) check your dockets after leaving the supermarket.
 Specials are sometimes not applied, and cashiers may mix up your regular bananas for the ladyfingers.
 Even simple mistakes like double scanning can really add up when you’re trying to save money on groceries.

 If you want to save money on groceries, shopping lists are the way to go.
 They save time, impulse buying and frustrating trips back to the shops for forgotten items.
 Streamline your grocery shopping by writing your list in aisle order or by grouping items.
 The more regimented you are, the less likely you are to dawdle by the deli and end up with those delicious-yet-pricey marinated olives you had no intention of buying.

 How to save money at the supermarket (cont.)

 What’s cheap one week, may not be the next.
 Make sure your eyes are honing in on the specials labels and don’t be too fussy about brands.
 There’s always something on offer, whether it’s toilet cleaner, tinned tomatoes or tuna.
 It’s the same with fresh produce.
 If it’s in season it should be cheaper.

 10. Visit a farmer’s market (at the right time)

-If growing your own produce isn’t an option (and let’s be realistic here, we’re all single mamas), you could save money by checking out your local farmers market.
+If growing your own produce isn’t an option (and let’s be realistic here), you could save money by checking out your local farmers market.
 Most towns will have a market at least once a month.
 Time it right, so you get there just as they’re packing-up.
 Stall-holders don’t like to take produce home so make sure you’re on the receiving end of their heavily reduced items.